charlotterianes/Cross-Asset-Structuring-Exotic-Hybrids/README.md

 # Cross-Asset Structuring & Exotic Hybrids

-A working repository implementing pricing, risk, and idea-generation tools for the structured products typically traded on Asian bank desks: DCI, FCN, autocallables, TARFs, range accruals, and rates/FX hybrids.
+A working repository implementing pricing, risk, and idea-generation tools for the structured products typically traded on Asian bank desks: DCI (Dual Currency Investments), FCN (Fixed Coupon Notes), autocallables, TARFs (Target Redemption Forwards), range accruals, and rates/FX hybrids.

 The aim is not to re-implement Black-Scholes for the hundredth time, but to build a coherent toolkit that mirrors how a structuring desk actually works: market-data layer, vol surfaces, vanillas, exotics, hybrids, risk attribution.
 Asia/FX product weighting is deliberate.